nurulcse7/unique-resume/README.md

 `server-side` [Click here]()

 ### Description
-- This project implements for build your Resume and CV for
+- This project implements for build your Resume and CV in the job sector.
 ---

 ### Features